smashingboxes/learning-generative-art/README.md

 Watch files in `src/` for changes, recompile on change.

 #### `npm run deploy`
 This will deploy the master branch to the remote server (generative-artist.smashginboxes.com).
-You must have the proper SSH added to your `ssh-agent` in order to deploy.
+You must have the proper SSH key added to your `ssh-agent` in order to deploy.
 Do this with care, it affects the production instance.